tyshiwo1/DiM-DiffusionMamba/README.md

 - failed Compilation:

-  - The detected CUDA version mismatches the version that was used to **compile** PyTorch (12.1).
+  - The detected CUDA version mismatches the version that was used to **compile** PyTorch.
 Please make sure to use the same CUDA versions:

     **Answer**: you need to reinstall Pytorch with the correct version: